Athletics (baseball): Uniforms

 After the team's departure from Oakland, the existing uniform set was mostly retained aside from the wordmark on the road uniform being changed from "Oakland" to "Athletics".
 The gold alternate uniform also returned after it was last worn in 2018.
 From 2025 to 2027, while the team temporarily plays its home games in West Sacramento, all of its uniforms feature the "Athletics" wordmark, with no mention of a home city.
 However, all uniforms feature a green logo patch on one sleeve depicting one of the towers of the Sacramento Tower Bridge and "Sacramento" written under it in yellow text to commemorate the team's temporary home.
 On the other sleeve, an ad patch sponsoring the Las Vegas Convention and Visitors Authority ("LAS Vegas" tourism logo) was added; both patches are worn interchangeably depending on a player's handedness, with the ad patch typically the more visible mark when a player bats.

 The Athletics updated their gold alternate uniform with a script "Sacramento" on the chest, which they would wear starting in 2026.
 They plan to wear the uniform every Friday home game, with the option to wear them on other days as well.
+The Athletics eventually announced they would wear them on Saturday home games, which the team dubbed as "Sacramento Saturdays".

 Prior to the mid-2010s, the A's had a long-standing tradition of wearing white cleats team-wide (in line with the standard MLB practice that required all uniformed team members to wear a base cleat color), which dated to the Finley ownership.
 Since the mid-2010s, however, MLB has gradually relaxed its shoe color rules, and several A's players began wearing cleats in non-white colors, such as Jed Lowrie's green cleats.